Consent Management: A Guide to Compliance & Best Practices

 • Multi-Language Support – Ensures compliance across different regions by displaying consent messages in multiple languages.

-• Consent Logs & Audit Trails—This keeps a record of user consent, which is essential for regulatory audits and compliance checks.
+• Consent Logs & Audit Trails – Keeps a record of user consent, which is essential for regulatory audits and compliance checks.

 Integrating a CMP into Your Website/App